nelsonmsk/nelsonmsk/README.md

 ### :man_technologist: About Me

-I am a Software Developer with experience in web and desktop applications development
+I am a Full Stack Software Developer with experience in web, cloud and desktop applications development

 - :telescope: I’m working as a Freelance Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: I'm currently learning Android Development and Cloud Computing.
+- :seedling: I'm currently learning Cloud Computing, AI and Blockchain development.

-- 👯 I’m looking to collaborate on any Laravel, React, Angular, Node and Java Projects
+- 👯 I’m looking to collaborate on any Laravel, React.js, Node.js and Python Projects which leverage cloud computing and AI technologies.
 - 💬 Ask me about freelance work and contribution to open-source projects
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nelson-maseko-693317168)
 -->